This is a condensed summary of the facts represented in the following documents, using my standard method:

 Why

-We are close to 2.5 centuries of the most free, open time in written history.
+As of 2025, we are close to 2.5 centuries of the most free, open time in written history.
 This is a paraphrasing of the ideas that began that set of ideas.

 I have also made it my priority to address certain elements that we, looking back, can see in ways that nobody could have anticipated at the time: